SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-04-trelaine-merelyASetback.md

 > (thinking) The paint will dry.

-### McCOY ###
+### TRELAINE ###

 > (yelling) SLIM??

 <I>AVAELLE bumps her foot against an ill-set table, speckled with mis-flung paint.</i>

-<i>Hanging over the edge of the balcony, she gleans McCOY.
+<i>Hanging over the edge of the balcony, she gleans TRELAINE.
 The opening here is overly-tall, beckoning back to the time when the building sat as the confluence of train and passenger.
 They have to yell to be heard amidst the empty air.</i>

 ### AVAELLE ###